ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: support}

 When updating the IBM Cloud provider configuration from the Symphony GUI, at **Menu icon ![Menu icon](../../icons/icon_hamburger.svg)Resources->Cloud->Configuration**, the values set in the configuration are not validated.
 If there are invalid values in the configuration, the virtual machine provisioning will fail.
 If a failure happens, check the host factory logs on the host running the HostFactory service in `/opt/ibm/spectrumcomputing/hostfactory/log for more information`.

+## Limitation of available profiles for dedicated hosts
+{: #troubleshoot-topic-12}
+{: troubleshoot}
+{: support}

+Our offering automatically selects instance profiles for dedicated hosts to be the same prefix (for example, bx2 and cx2) as ones for worker instances (`worker_node_instance_type`).
+However, available instance prefixes can be limited, depending on your target region.
+So, if you use dedicated hosts, please check `ibmcloud target -r {region_name}` and `ibmcloud is dedicated-host-profiles` to see if your `worker_node_instance_type` has the available prefix for your target region.